Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 If people want Nigel Farage and they want reform, they'll vote for Nigel Farage and reform.

-I mean, me and Bo uh we spoke about this briefly, but um I I'm guessing what he means by Enoch Powell being you know one of the biggest fascists in the world.
+I mean, me and Bo, we spoke about this briefly, but I'm guessing what he means by Enoch Powell being, you know, one of the biggest fascists in the world.

-I mean, on the state of politics, mine my next channel, check it out, the state of politics.
+I mean, on the state of politics, Mind and Nate's channel, check it out, the state of politics.

-I did a whole where we did a whole thing about the life and career of Enoch Powell.
+I did a whole, well, we did a whole thing about the life and career of Enoch Powell.

 And on almost literally day one of World War II in 1939, he volunteered.

-He volunteered, and then he fought in North Africa, he wasn't in combat but he was in intelligence, uh, for years in North Africa, defeating Rommel and the fascists on the battlefield, and then went on to fight Japanese fascists in in the Indian theatre, the Burmese theatre and stuff.
+He wasn't in combat, but he was in intelligence for years in North Africa, defeating Rommel and the fascists on the battlefield.

 Yeah.

-I mean, are they are they displaying traits of a clown show?
+I mean, are they displaying traits of a clown show?

 I believe so.